Stowmarket railway station: Goods facilities

-The latter siding was actually accessed from the down side sidings of the British Acetate Silk Corporation Ltd (as it was in 1927 later part of ICI) and a short tunnel under the main line.
+The latter siding was actually accessed from the down side sidings of the British Acetate Silk Corporation Ltd (Note: As it was in 1927; it was later part of ICI.) and a short tunnel under the main line.
 The site had a number of standard gauge industrial locomotives between 1915 and 1931 although after that date it was shunted by LNER and then BR locomotives.
 Both sites had a narrow gauge tramways but it is unknown whether these had any locomotives.

-The Stowmarket Down Goods Loop is home to the East-Anglian Rail-Head-Treatment-Trains, operated by Direct Rail Services in the Autumn months.
+The Stowmarket down goods loop is home to the East Anglian Railhead treatment trains, operated by Direct Rail Services in the autumn.

-Other local rail served businesses included a brewery (Sutton & Phillips),a timber merchant (W R Hewitt siding built 1904), a Co-op milk depot (built 1934) and a manure works (Prentices built 1870).
+Other local railway-served businesses included a brewery (Sutton & Phillips), a timber merchant (W.R.
+Hewitt siding built 1904), a Co-op milk depot (built in 1934) and a manure works (Prentices built in 1870).